u1-liquid/openpollslack-i18n/self_host.md

 Expand the "Add features and functionality" and activate :

 - Interactive Components
+- Event Subscriptions
 - Slash Commands
 - Bots
 - Permissions

 #### Interactive Components
 Activate it with the On/Off button.
 Fill the `Request URL` with `https://YOURHOSTNAME/slack/actions`.
 Replace `YOURHOSTNAME` with yours.
-Mine is `https://api.openpoll.slack.alcor.space/slack/actions`.
 Keep `/slack/actions` at the end !

+#### Event Subscriptions
+Activate it with the On/Off button.
+Fill the `Request URL` with `https://YOURHOSTNAME/slack/events`.
+Replace `YOURHOSTNAME` with yours.
+Keep `/slack/events` at the end ! and add the app_home_opened event under "Subscribe to bot events".

+#### Slash Commands
+Inside the "Basic Information" page, click on "Slash Commands" under "Add features and functionality".

+In this page, click on "Create New Command" Fill the next fields:

+- Command: The name of the command inside slack.
+Mine is "/openpoll"
+- Request URL: Fill with `https://YOURHOSTNAME/slack/commands` and replace `YOURHOSTNAME` with yours.
+- Short Description: Describe the command here.
+Mine is simply "Create a poll"
+- Usage Hint: Give hint to user.
+Mine is `"What is you favourite color ?"
+"Red" "Green" "Blue" "Yellow"`
+- Escape channels, users, and links sent to your app: I've not ticked the box.
+No usage required in the app.
+-
 #### Shortcut (optional, but useful to your users)
 Create a new shortcut by clicking on `Create New Shortcut`, select `Global` and click on `Next` button.
 Fill the next fields: